 3. Manipulation of anaerobic gut bacteria

-Through the RESAS work I collaborate with JHI (Derek Stewart and Gordon McDougall) and UHI (Peter MArtin).
+Through the RESAS work I collaborate with scientists at JHI (Kelly Houston, Nicola Holden), the Moredun (Eleanor Watson), SRUC (Judith Evans) and UHI (Peter Martin).

 - Commercial funding from Vogel to investigate the effect of a specific prebiotic on gut health

 - Commercial funding to perform anaerobic bacterial isolations